 Your business can be turning profits left and right, but that doesn’t mean that your warehouse is as efficient as it should be.
 Now, it’s one thing to be running an inefficient warehouse, but running an inefficient warehouse and not knowing that you’re doing so is a completely different animal altogether.
 Under the best circumstances, doing so will ensure a rude awakening once your business strategy, supply chain or demand experiences a natural shift.

 From making use of old-fashioned, diligent auditing to investing in the latest and greatest in data-tracking tools, now’s the time to begin holding the reigns when it comes to monitoring your warehouse efficiency.
+So, wondering how to measure efficiency?
 Here are some of the simplest, yet most effective ways you can get started: